-Community—its creation; its growth—is a tremendously important aspect of our design for Holden of Bellevue.
+Community—its creation; its growth—is a tremendously important pillar of our design for Holden of Bellevue.

 Thus our design, both for memory care and assisted living, prioritizes social gatherings.
-Each residential unit is relatively small, whereas Holden’s shared amenities are physically, thematically, and programmatically central.
-Among the most visible aspects of this community-first programming is Holden’s dining spaces.
+Each residential unit is intentionally small, whereas Holden’s shared amenities are physically, thematically, and programmatically central.
+Among the most visible aspects of this community-first programming are Holden’s dining spaces.

 Mealtime is an essential social anchor in people’s lives, no less so for Holden’s residents.
-For assisted-living meals, we designed an open-plan dining room divided into two halves separated by a partial-height wall and patterned metal screens above.
-On one side, we placed a two-sided gas fireplace; on the other, an open kitchen with a large, pass-through window.
+For assisted-living meals, we designed an open-plan dining room divided into two halves by a partial-height wall with patterned metal screens above.
+On one side, we designed a two-sided gas fireplace; on the other, an open kitchen with a large, pass-through window.
 Both halves offer two separate but related dining experiences.
 Our calming memory-care amenity space, too, is open and centrally located.
-The living room opens to dining and an intimate kitchen, designed to resemble a residential kitchen, that leads to another activity space.
-A covered courtyard gives Holden’s memory-care residents year-round access to the outside.
+The living room opens to dining and an intimate residential kitchen that leads to other activity spaces.
+A covered courtyard gives Holden’s memory-care residents year-round access to the fresh air outside.

-Luxury is equally important to our interior design; inspired by our experience in the hospitality sector, Holden feels luxuriously rich from the moment you enter.
-At the main entry stands a soothing water feature of the sort not out of place at a high-end hotel.
-A floor-to-ceiling feature wall in the front vestibule showcases a vividly abstract graphic, creating a dramatic, artistic first impression of the building’s interior.
-Even the front desk is gorgeously appointed, with a full-height chevron backdrop of limestone tile, gold decorative pendants, and a linear wood ceiling.
+Luxury is the ultimate pinnacle of the design; inspired by our experience in the hospitality sector, Holden feels luxuriously rich from the moment you enter.
+At the main entry stands a soothing water feature you might expect to see at a high-end hotel.
+A floor-to-ceiling feature wall in the front vestibule showcases a vividly abstract glass wall that creates a dramatic, artistic first impression.
+The front desk is gorgeously appointed, with a full-height chevron backdrop of limestone tile, gold decorative pendants, and a linear wood ceiling.

-Farther inside, the living room opens to the main lobby, bringing a soft, more residential feeling to this lounge space.
-The aforementioned two-sided gas fireplace, clad in an onyx-look tile, is shared with the equally luxurious dining room.
-Our material palette is richly textured throughout, with deep, moody finishes, walnut-finished wood, jewel tones, and organic patterns punctuated with gold elements in the lighting and decorative screens.
+Farther inside, the living room opens to the main lobby, bringing a soft, residential feeling to this lounge space.
+The two-sided gas fireplace, clad in an onyx tile, is shared with the equally luxurious dining room.
+Our material palette is richly textured throughout, with walnut wood, jewel tones, and organic patterns further punctuated by the gold elements in the lighting and decorative metal screens.
 Stretched fabric acoustical ceilings reduce echoes and background noise, adding to Holden’s sense of comfort and calm.
-And of course our design includes amenities for residents’ wellness, with a big fitness room for yoga and chair exercises.
+And of course, our design includes amenities for residents’ wellness, with a well appointed fitness room for yoga and chair exercises.
 When necessary, this opens to the adjacent activity room for large-group activities.